maul-esel/ahkbook/en/_posts/2011-10-30-Compiling.markdown

 Currently, compiling AutoHotkey v2 scripts is not possible.
 This will be added in the final version (or earlier).

 ### AutoHotkey_H
-Compiling of AutoHotkey\_H code will be included in the next release.
+Compiling of AutoHotkey\_H code can be done by downloading [this modified version](https://github.com/HotKeyIt/Ahk2Exe/zipball/master) of the AutoHotkey_L compiler.
+Unzip the files included in the AutoHotkey\_H package into the compiler directory and run the compiler.